 How to Spray and Treat Your Home For Pests

 Okay by now you know my recommendation for home pest control.
 You know what equipment to buy and what pesticides to use.
 Now that you have your hand pump sprayer and one of the professional-grade products I recommend (Talstar P or Demon WP) you probably want to know where is the best place to spray.
 You can pray the bug directly – that’s what my common sense told me.
-Or you can be more strategic when spraying to totally eradicate those bugs.
+Or you can be more strategic when spraying to totally eradicate those vermin.

 - Around doors, garages, and windows